 My father told my mother this at dinner.

 Then they both looked at me, and then looked over at Gogo, who was over for the meal (and for the night, though they didn’t know that), with a sort of sad look that I still can’t decide the meaning of.
 Was it sadness?
 For Gogo stuck with him?
 Worry?
-They always were worried about the future, and they told me so.
-Worried about jobs and the climate and the direction the country was headed, and still is.
+They always were worried about the future.
+They told me.
+And worried about jobs and the climate and the direction the country was headed.
+Still is.
 They looked at us in the way that only parents can, and perhaps even they didn’t know exactly what it meant – just a deep-rooted feeling from somewhere in their stomachs over mom’s mashed potatoes and turkey and peas.

 Gogo hated her uncle.
 She said as much, but only in her sleep.
-When I asked her about it during waking hours, she denied it, said she was indifferent “…he’s like any guardian, right?
-They’re all confused” and refused to talk any more about it.
+When I asked her about it during waking hours, she denied it, said she was indifferent, said, “…he’s like any guardian, right?
+They’re all confused,” and refused to talk any more about it.
 And then, at night, beneath the covers, she would call out or whisper, her eyes still closed, all of the things she wouldn’t say to me when the sun was out.

 I was her escape.
 This much I knew.
 And I was happy to be that and nothing more.

 It wasn’t just that he told her she couldn’t do something.
-That happens often, and to almost everyone.
+That happens often, and to almost everyone living in a world without freedom.
 It wasn’t just that he told her she couldn’t be something, either, for while that does certainly limit a girl’s ambition and resolve, Gogo was the sort that didn’t listen to the opinions of others; didn’t care anyway; decided to work harder, and did.

 He never touched her, not physically, or in an inappropriate way, at least.
 He was not that type of villain.

 (It was like her idea of Othello’s marriage to Desdamona: Gogo believed that the great Moor of Venice had never loved his wife, before, after, ever.
 If he had, she said, he would never have killed her.
 And especially not on such easily-refutable grounds.
 Had he loved her, he would have found it in himself to forgive her.
-She always called Desdamona a “trophy wife” and a prize – the ultimate symbol of a black man’s ascension into the white man’s world – but nothing more.
+She always called Desdamona a “trophy wife” and a prize – the ultimate symbol of Othello’s accomplishments and nothing more.
 She was never shy about calling Othello vain.
 She was never shy about accusing Shakespeare of knowing nothing about women.
-Though, she said, to be fair, the first 118 of his famous sonnets were written for a man.)
+Though, she said, to be fair, the first 118 of his famous sonnets were written to a man.)

 Her uncle put their house on the river up for sale the moment she turned 18 and left for college at Cambridge.
 I never saw her again after she left for school; she never called or wrote.
 I never saw him again either, though I didn’t need to.

-During a terrible storm a few years later the river rose so much, and the winds blew so hard, that the house shook and shivered and then collapsed completely into the mud on the river bank.
-And there the pieces of it, of her bedroom, of the so-quiet kitchen, of the living room windows, still sit in ruins today.
-No one bought it.
-No one will until they clear it away for good.
+During a thunderstorm a few years later the river rose so much, and the winds blew so hard, that the house shook and shivered and then collapsed completely into the mud on the river bank.
+And there the pieces of it, of her bedroom, of the quiet kitchen (still-quiet), of the living room windows, still sit in ruins today.